 The Company records compensation expense over the requisite service period which is equal to the vesting period.
 For awards granted on or after January 1, 2006, the compensation expense is recognized on a straight-line basis over the vesting term.
 Stock-based compensation expense is included in selling, general and administrative expenses in the consolidated statements of income.
-For the years ended December 31, 2011, 2010, and 2009, share-based compensation expense, relating to service condition awards, amounted to \$19.2 million, \$20.0 million, and \$18.4 million, respectively.
-For the years ended December 31, 2011, 2010 and 2009, share-based compensation expense, relating to market condition awards, amounted to \$2.9 million, \$3.0 million, and \$2.7 million, respectively.
-For the year ended December 31, 2011, share-based compensation expense, relating to market and performance condition awards, amounted to \$1.4 million.
-For the years ended December 31, 2011, 2010, and 2009, the related income tax benefits recognized in earnings for all awards amounted to \$7.5 million, \$7.4 million, and \$7.9 million, respectively.
+For the years ended December 31, 2012, 2011, and 2010, share-based compensation expense, relating to service condition awards, amounted to \$22.7 million, \$19.2 million, and \$20.0 million, respectively.
+For the years ended December 31, 2012, 2011, and 2010, share-based compensation expense, relating to market condition awards, amounted to \$0.7 million, \$2.9 million, and \$3.0 million, respectively.
+For the year ended December 31, 2012 and 2011, share-based compensation expense, relating to market and performance condition awards, amounted to \$4.6 million and \$1.4 million, respectively.
+For the years ended December 31, 2012, 2011, and 2010, the related income tax benefits recognized in earnings for all awards amounted to \$9.5 million, \$7.5 million, and \$7.4 million, respectively.

-As of December 31, 2011, the total unrecognized compensation cost related to non-vested service condition stock awards was \$34.1 million and the related weighted-average period over which it is expected to be recognized is approximately 1.5 years.
-As of December 31, 2011, the total unrecognized compensation cost related to non-vested market condition awards was \$0.7 million and the related weighted-average period over which it is expected to be recognized is approximately 0.2 years.
-As of December 31, 2011, the total unrecognized compensation cost related to non-vested market and performance condition awards was \$11.7 million and the related weighted-average period over which it is expected to be recognized is approximately 3.0 years.
+As of December 31, 2012, the total unrecognized compensation cost related to non-vested service condition stock awards was \$41.2 million and the related weighted-average period over which it is expected to be recognized is approximately 1.4 years.
+As of December 31, 2012, the total unrecognized compensation cost related to non-vested market and performance condition awards was \$9.0 million and the related weighted-average period over which it is expected to be recognized is approximately 2.0 years.

-For the years ended December 31, 2011, 2010, and 2009, excess tax benefits of \$27.5 million, and \$8.0 million, and \$3.6 million, respectively, were generated and recognized from exercises of awards.
+For the years ended December 31, 2012, 2011, and 2010, excess tax benefits of \$29.7 million, \$27.5 million, and \$8.0 million, respectively, were generated and recognized from exercises of awards.

 Stock units are valued at the market value on the date of grant.
 The fair value of service condition SARs are estimated on the date of grant using the Black-Scholes-Merton option-pricing model.
-The fair value of market condition SARs are estimated on the date of grant using the Monte Carlo lattice model.
-Historically, the expected term of the SARs and stock options was based on the simple average vesting period and the life of the award, or the simplified method.
+The fair value of SARs with market conditions are estimated on the date of grant using the Monte Carlo lattice model.
+Historically, the expected term of the SARs and stock options was based on the simple average of the average vesting period and the life of the award, or the simplified method.
 During the fourth quarter of 2011, the Company began calculating the expected term of its SARs based on historical data as more historical information was available.
 All groups of employees have been determined to have similar historical exercise patterns for valuation purposes.
 The expected volatility of the SARs and stock options are based upon the historical volatility of the Company's common shares and it is also validated against the volatility rates of a peer group of companies.
 The risk free interest rate is based on the implied yield on a U.S. Treasury zero-coupon issue with a remaining term equal to the expected term of the SARs and stock options.
 The expected dividend yield assumption is based on the Company's historical and expected amount of dividend payouts.

-There were no stock options granted during the years ended December 31, 2011, 2010 and 2009.
-The following table summarizes the weighted average assumptions used in the calculation of the fair value for service condition awards for the years ended December 31, 2011, 2010 and 2009:
+There were no stock options granted during the years ended December 31, 2012, 2011, and 2010.
+The following table summarizes the weighted average assumptions used in the calculation of the fair value for service condition awards for the years ended December 31, 2012, 2011, and 2010: